Western Australian Liberal Party: 21st century

+After a further period in opposition, Colin Barnett led the party back to government in 2008 through an agreement with the Nationals, and was re-elected in 2013.
+The Liberals were defeated in 2017, and suffered historic losses in 2021 before rebuilding their lower-house representation in 2025.

 Two leadership changes happened before the 2021 election.
 Mike Nahan resigned as party leader in June 2019, and was replaced by Liza Harvey unopposed, the first female leader of the WA Liberal Party.

 However, Harvey resigned a year later and was replaced by first-term MP Zak Kirkup in November 2020.
 The Liberal Party went on to suffer its worst ever defeat in the March 2021 election, winning only two seats in the Legislative Assembly and six seats in the Legislative Council.
 Harvey and Kirkup lost their seats, with Kirkup being the first major party leader to lose his seat in 88 years.
 The two lower house seats were retained by David Honey and deputy party leader Libby Mettam.
 Mettam became acting party leader but declined to run for party leadership.
 On 23 March 2021, Honey became leader of the Liberal Party and Mettam remained as deputy leader.

 This disastrous result left the Liberal Party with fewer seats than the National Party, who would become the official opposition, and it marked the first time the party had failed to form either a coalition government or opposition on its own.
 Under the Public Sector Management Act, the Liberal Party would not have qualified for important Parliamentary resources as a result of losing opposition status.
 However, on 19 April 2021, the Liberal Party and Nationals Party entered into a formal alliance to form opposition, with Liberal Party being the junior party in the alliance, and parliamentary members of both parties holding shadow ministerial positions.
 This was similar to the agreements between both parties when they were in government following the 2008 and 2013 elections.
 Unlike traditional coalition agreements, Honey did not become deputy opposition leader, with the position held by National Party deputy leader Shane Love instead.
 Under the alliance, each party maintained their independence, and could speak out on issues when there was a disagreement with their partner.

 In January 2023, Mettam announced she would challenge Honey for party leadership.
 On 30 January 2023, she was elected as leader unopposed after Honey pulled out of the contest.
-After election, Mettam said she would curtail the influence of 'The Clan', a group of factional powerbrokers within the party.
+After election, Mettam said she would curtail the influence of "The Clan", a group of factional powerbrokers within the party.